 Naturalist Beach Resort - Reader Reports & Opinion

-Roslyn Woodcock from Canada visited in January 2011 and awarded
+Kathleen McTigue from U.S.A. visited in January 2011 and awarded

 Sada Creese from Trinidad visited in December 2010 and awarded

 I based my decision to stay here due to two factors- this website with its reviews and secondly my need for a different Tobago experience.
 Typically, we would stay in the Bon Accord area but opted for a countryside experience.
 Castara is a beautiful countryside fishing village in which the Naturalist is appropriately nestled on the beach.

 We stayed in the bonito room which was sufficient for my travel buddy and I for the two night stay.
 We only needed to walk with our clothes and a few grocery supplies.
 In the fridge there were complimentary beer and watermelon on arrival.
 There were sufficient towels, sheets, utensils, appliances and cookware for the both of us.
 The towels and sheets were clean as well as the room.
 If you are looking for the Hyatt's updated decor, then this is not for you.
 The decor was simple and appropriate for us.
 The beds were comfortable as we overslept on our first night and woke up feeling refreshed.
 The rooms were cleaned plus towels were replaced daily.
 They even provided liquid and bar soap.
 For the price we were thoroughly impressed.
 We would recommend it for someone on a budget that wants a very mellow Tobago experience.